Know the basics of dandruff: Do you have it too

 When dandruff is fungal, treatment must be taken as waiting for it to lessen won’t help you.
 Dry skin flakes are smaller and whiter and just like dandruff, may cause itching and irritation.

-How do you distinguish between the two?
+So how do you distinguish between the two?
 Look out for the following dandruff signs.

 Your hair gets oily just 2 days after wash and your dandruff gets better when you wash hair frequently.